These are the types of bug sprays that will protect you from bites.

 Synthesized oil of lemon eucalyptus (OLE) extract (not the essential oil) is also an effective mosquito repellent.
 While it’s plant-based, it isn’t necessarily safer than lab-based repellents (and it doesn't repel ticks).
 The FDA cautions that OLE should be avoided for children under the age of 3, as it can cause temporary injury to the eyes.

-Plug your criteria (insect, protection time, active ingredient of choice, and so on) into the EPA’s search tool, or consider one of these formulations.
+For extra peace of mind, plug your criteria (insect, protection time, active ingredient of choice, and so on) into the EPA’s search tool, or consider one of these formulations.